 The bill passed the House of Representatives, but was rejected in the Oklahoma Senate.
 The next year, the bill was denied a hearing.
 This year, a similar version authored by Rep. Shane Stone, was denied a final hearing in committee.

 The frustrating part of government is the refusal to look at issues and offer solutions to obvious problems.
 It seems easier for them to dismiss ideas with no discussion on merits.
 We see many good ideas meet the same fate in all levels of government.
 It is my hope that this and other common sense ideas have the opportunity to become law in 2016.

-Joe Dorman served in the Oklahoma House of Representatives for the residents of House District 65 for twelve years and was the 2014 Democratic nominee for Governor.
+Joe Dorman served House District 65 as their state representative for twelve years.
+He was the 2014 Democratic nominee for Governor of Oklahoma